jaredcatkinson/abstraction-workshop/content/Labs/rpc_etw/index.md

 logman start RPCTrace -p Microsoft-Windows-RPC 0xffffffffffffffff win:Informational -ets
 ```

+{{% notice info %}}

+Breaking down the above command:
+* `logman start RPCTrace` is going to start an event tracing session with the name "RPCTrace".
+* `-p Microsoft-Windows-RPC` will specify the provider "Microsoft-Windows-RPC".
+* `0xffffffffffffffff` is specifying to capture all RPC Keywords.
+Keywords are used to classify different types of events.
+* `win:Informational` is specifying we want to collect informational events.
+* `-ets` sends the commands to the Event Tracing Session directly versus saving or scheduling.

+{{% /notice %}}

 5. In `Powershell #2` create a new service by typing the following command:

 ```